FAQ

 supervision Virginia BeachHow often do we meet for therapy?

-In general, most clients are seen for a 55 minute session one time per week.
+In general, most clients are seen for a 55 minute session one time per week initially.
 However, the frequency of therapy sessions depends on individual needs.
 There may be times when it feels important to meet more than once per week, and alternatively, there might be times when you would like to space the sessions farther apart.
-So, depending on your personal needs, as well as any financial limitations, the frequency of sessions can be individually tailored.
+So, depending on your personal needs, as well as any financial or scheduling limitations, the frequency of sessions can be individually tailored.
 This is something that we will discuss at the end of the initial intake session and that will also be periodically discussed again throughout our time working together.

 psychologist Virginia BeachDo you accept insurance?